riejohnson/ConText/README.md

 [MDPHN11] Andrew L. Maas, Raymond E. Daly, Peter T. Pham, Dan Huang, Andrew Y. Ng, and Christopher Potts.
 Learning word vectors for sentiment analysis.
 ACL 2011.
 [ML13] Julian McAuley and Jure Leskovec.
 Hidden factors and hidden topics: understanding rating dimensions with review text.
 RecSys 2013.

-**_Pull requests_**: This GitHub repository provides a snapshot of research code, which is constantly changing elsewhere for research purposes.
+**_Note_**: This GitHub repository provides a snapshot of research code, which is constantly changing elsewhere for research purposes.
 For this reason, it is very likely that pull requests will be declined.